-Lean-Agile organizations deliver value to their Customers in the shortest possible lead time and with the highest possible quality.
-Wherever applicable, they engage Suppliers to develop and deliver components and subsystems that help them achieve their mission.
-Suppliers possess unique and distinctively competent skills and Solutions and are experts in their technology; they can provide a high leverage point for fast and economical delivery.
-Suppliers therefore participate in most Value Streams, and value delivery is very much dependent on their performance.
+Lean-Agile organizations deliver value to their customers in the shortest possible lead time, with the highest possible quality.
+Wherever applicable, they engage suppliers to develop and deliver components and subsystems that help them achieve their mission.
+Suppliers possess competencies and distinctive skills and solutions.
+They’re experts in their technology and can provide a high leverage point for fast and economical delivery.
+Which is why Suppliers participate in most Solution Trains, and value delivery depends heavily on their performance.

-This article discusses how Suppliers are integrated into the value stream.
-How this is accomplished is somewhat dependent on the Supplier’s own development and delivery methods, but, in any case, the Lean-Agile Enterprise treats Suppliers as long-term business partners and involves them deeply in the value stream.
+This article discusses how Suppliers are integrated into the solution.
+How this is accomplished is somewhat dependent on the Supplier’s own development and delivery methods.
+Nonetheless, the SAFe enterprise treats Suppliers as long-term business partners, involving them deeply in the solution.
 Further, these enterprises actively work with Suppliers to help them adopt Lean-Agile Mindsets and practices.
 That increases the economic benefit to both parties.

 Suppliers play a key role in SAFe.
 Due to their unique Capabilities and Solutions, they represent significant economic value opportunities.
 To achieve the overarching goal of delivering value to Customers in the sustainably shortest lead time, Suppliers can have a large impact on lead time and value delivery of the Enterprise’s Value Streams.

 Suppliers can be external to the enterprise, or they can be other value streams within the organization.
 But enterprises are well aware that Suppliers have their own mission and their own solutions to deliver to other clients as well, not to mention their own Economic Framework.
 In order for both organizations to achieve optimal results, close collaboration and trust are required.